 Transkribus

-Transkribus is often recommended for historical handwriting, and its marketing materials emphasise low error rates when using trained models.
+Transkribus is often recommended for historical handwriting, and its marketing materials emphasize low error rates when using trained models.
 In this general test, however, the results were disappointing.

 A large proportion of words were transcribed incorrectly, with many outputs bearing little resemblance to real English words.
-While occasional fragments were recognisable, the text as a whole was difficult to interpret.
+While occasional fragments were recognizable, the text as a whole was difficult to interpret.

 This suggests that Transkribus may perform better when extensively trained on a specific handwriting style, but struggles with general handwritten material out of the box.